DefaultValue/dockerizer_for_php/Readme.md

+# CAUTION! #

+This Readme is pretty much deprecated.
+We're actively working on adding more detailed documentation to the [Wiki](https://github.com/DefaultValue/dockerizer_for_php/wiki).

+Please, try the code from the `3.1.0-development` branch and refer to the Wiki first.

 # Dockerizer.
 Easy create compositions for your apps #

 This is a part of the local infrastructure project which aims to create easy to install and use environment